 The Winter Garden is another attraction inside the Glasgow Green.
 It is a large conservatory, home to a brilliant collection of tropical plants.

-Celtic Park is the home stadium of Celtic club with a capacity of 60,000 seats, and Hampden Park and Ibrox stadiums, both with a capacity of 52,000 seats, belonging to Queen’s Park and Rangers clubs respectively.
+Celtic Park is the home stadium of the Celtic club with a capacity of 60,000 seats, and Hampden Park and Ibrox stadiums, both with a capacity of 52,000 seats, belonging to Queen’s Park and Rangers clubs respectively.

 All the three stadiums of Glasgow have aged more than a century, and they are truly a wonder in architecture, a temple for the football fans, and one of the top Glasgow tourist attractions.